Cerebrospinal fluid (CSF) collection is a test to look at the fluid that surrounds the brain and spinal cord.

 - Increased CSF protein may be due to blood in the CSF, diabetes, polyneuritis, tumor, injury, or any inflammatory or infectious condition.

 - Decreased protein is a sign of rapid CSF production.

 - Increased CSF glucose is a sign of high blood sugar.

 - Decreased CSF glucose may be due to hypoglycemia (low blood sugar), bacterial or fungal infection (such as meningitis), tuberculosis, or certain other types of meningitis.

 BLOOD CELLS IN CSF

-- Increased white blood cells in the CSF may be a sign of meningitis, acute infection, beginning of a chronic illness, tumor, abscess, stroke, or demyelinating disease (such as multiple sclerosis).
+- Increased white blood cells in the CSF may be a sign of meningitis, acute infection, beginning of a long-term (chronic) illness, tumor, abscess, stroke, or demyelinating disease (such as multiple sclerosis).

 - Red blood cells in the CSF sample may be a sign of bleeding into the spinal fluid or the result of a traumatic lumbar puncture.

 OTHER CSF RESULTS

 - Increased CSF gamma globulin levels may be due to diseases such as multiple sclerosis, neurosyphilis, or Guillain-Barré syndrome.